nakulpathak3/personal-blog-gem/readme.md

 - Add datetime on comments
 - Fix rouge versus inline code styles clash
-- Decide what to do with post preview not rendering markdown
 - Should comments render markdown?
 - Automatically write anonymous if comment without name
 - Disallow empty post/comment creation/editing